Back to top

 The annual Point-In-Time (PIT) homeless count is required by HUD for every community in the country and serves as a static count of the number of people experiencing homelessness.
 It is the principle means for gauging the need for homeless assistance resources both nationally and here in Ramsey County community.
 The results of the PIT Count directly impact the amount of funding dedicated to serving people experiencing homelessness in Ramsey County.

-Click here for HHR Data.
+Click here for HHR Point-in-Time (PIT) Count Data.